Have a non-negotiable element to your design process? Mara Silber says, “Challenge accepted!”

 What was your path to becoming a designer?

-I’ve always been interested in design and fashion.
+I’ve always been interested in design and fashion but wanted to create homey designs.
+Designs that are beautiful yet you can live in.
 As early as high school I worked for a jewelry designer and a ceramics studio, which influenced my perspective of design.
 I later studied interior design and art history at the George Washington University in Washington, D.C.
 GW’s program allowed me to learn from well-known designers and tour fascinating sites around the District.
 It was at GW that I started working as a fashion stylist and design consultant.
 Shortly after moving to New York City I joined the firm of AD100 designer Mark Cunningham.
 Mark is insanely talented and taught me the ins and outs of producing impeccable spaces, many of which have been featured in Architectural Digest, Elle Decor, Interior Design Magazine, Living in Style, and other leading publications.
 I opened my own studio in 2015.

 What two words best describe you?